thinktandem/tandem/site/blog/2020-07-07-migrating-from-toolset-types-to-advanced-custom-fields.md

 ---
 title: "Migrating from Toolset Types to Advanced Custom Fields"
 tags:
   - development
   - wordpress
+  - migrations
-    - migration
+  - php
   - johno
 author: "John Ouellet"
 date: "2020-07-07"
 summary: "A straight forward guide on moving your fields data from Toolset to ACF."